SFBBO/CCFSalive/External_data_update_steps.md

 - Import data from other sources
   - demographic data (such as https://www.bea.gov/resources/for-developers)
   - manual method start here: https://www.bea.gov/data
-  select Data by Place
+      -select Data by Place
-  County, Metro, and Other Local Areas
+      -County, Metro, and Other Local Areas
-  GDP by County
+      -GDP by County
-  scroll down to Interactive Data and select the only option (GDP by County and Metro Area) Now among the 10 choices only two are by County and Metro area and both have potentially usable data:
+      -scroll down to Interactive Data and select the only option (GDP by County and Metro Area) -Now among the 10 choices only two are by County and Metro area and both have potentially usable data:
-  GDP by County and Metro Area
+      -GDP by County and Metro Area
-  Personal Income and Employment
+      -Personal Income and Employment

-  For both of the above the process is similar:
+  - For both of the above the process is similar:
-  Select a category of data, for example Farm Income and Expenses County/Next Step
+      -Select a category of data, for example Farm Income and Expenses -County/Next Step
-  California/Next Step
+      -California/Next Step
-  select one or more counties (I used Santa Clara and Alameda) select data (i used all data in table)/Next Step Select years (I used all years)
+      -select one or more counties (I used Santa Clara and Alameda) -select data (I used all data in table)/Next Step -Select years (I used all years)
-  Then download data in csv (or other format)
+      -Then download data in csv (or other format)

-  Repeat for other variables (GDP, Employment)
+  -Repeat for other variables (GDP, Employment)

   -This site also has an R interface which I haven't tried yet install.packages('bea.R')